Skip to main content

 Review Oregon Administrative Rule 413-140-0032 (2) for more information about home study waivers.

-You can use an approved adoption home study from a different state but an Oregon licensed adoption agency must review and provide a certificate of approval.
+Yes, but an Oregon licensed adoption agency must review it and provide a certificate of approval.

 You will need a placement report to evaluate how the child and your family are adjusting to the placement.
 We will assign an Oregon agency to complete the placement report.
 The report should be completed in the approved format within 60 days after they get the assignment.